BBFifield/nix-config/README.md

 ### Raspberry Pi 2B:

-**Note: The Raspberry Pi config is currently outdated and some adjustments need to be made to get it working with this flake again, which I plan to do over the next little while.**
+**Note: The Raspberry Pi config is currently outdated and some adjustments need to be made to get it working with this flake again.
+It has been removed from the master branch, but you can find it in the development branch if you're still interested before it's adjusted and moved back to master.**

 Those with a Raspberry Pi 2B might be particularly interested in how one would go about writing such a system config - a custom overlay for uboot is detailed so the system may automatically boot NixOS without keyboard input.